MU-Data-Science/FedMedImaging/README.md

 	poetry shell
 	pip3 install pillow scipy
-	certificate.conf: change IP.2 adress with local server adress Change the server_address="10.10.1.1:5000",with your server adress in client.py and server.py
+	certificate.conf: change IP.2 adress with local server adress Change the server_address="10.10.1.1:5000",with your server ip adress in client.py and server.py You can find your servers ip adress with the command ifconfig run from your server terminal

 -----------------------------------
 DATASET STRUCTURE